 Keep up with the personal blog of the Prices: http://pricefamilyatihop-kc.blogspot.com/

-Tammy Ma (H) moved to South Asia in 1998, after graduating from Asbury Theological Seminary.
+Tammy moved to Asia in 1998, after graduating from Asbury Theological Seminary.
 She is the founder and director of K-Project.

 K-Project ministers through three main avenues:

-2) FAMILY SUPPORT PROGRAM: K- Family Support Program (FSP) supports over 85 children from single parent families in surrounding areas.
+2) FAMILY SUPPORT PROGRAM: K- Family Support Program (FSP) supports over 130 children from single parent families in surrounding areas.
 These families come from destitute desperate backgrounds.
 Most of the children in this program are fatherless and live at home with their widowed mother.
 K-Project supports these precious families through education, medical help, parent training workshops, relationship, and more.
-We’ve just now witnessed the oldest of these children graduating college!
-Something that no one in their extended family has never dreamed of achieving!
+K-Project believes in true empowerment and has equipped 8 of the single moms in the FSP program to now lead in their communities, as jr. social workers with K-Project.
+These single moms are incredibly effective in transforming their own communities as we come alongside and try to encourage, they are the ones whom are able to speak life into their fellow single moms.
+Many have come to Christ through this initiative.
+They’ve witnessed many of these children graduate from college!
+Something that no one in their extended family has ever dreamed of achieving!
+K-project is working hard to train other ministries and NGO’s in this region to move away from orphanage or children’s homes and towards keeping families together.
+They’ve created a 3 day workshop/training module that currently is being used to replicate this movement throughout the country!
+The heart of FSP is caring for the orphans and widows in their distress…by working hard to keep them together!

 3) SONS & DAUGHTERS: The third area of ministry for Tammy and team is this newest endeavor.
 Tammy is the founder and director of Sons and Daughters sending agency.
 Sons and Daughters exists as a vehicle to partner with and send young people from the K-Homes/FSP community who feel called into full time ministry in this region of the world (10/40 window).
-Sons and Daughters trains, empowers, encourages and fully supports these ‘called ones’ so that they can fully engage with the work of reaching the lost in this region.
-By the end of 2013, Sons and Daughters will be supporting NINE young people from K-Homes ministering in difficult places in the 10/40 window!
+Indigenous transformative mission is at the heart of S&D. Sons and Daughters trains, empowers, encourages and fully supports these ‘called ones’ so that they can fully engage with the work of reaching the lost in this region.
+Sons and Daughters currently supports 17 young people from our community ministering in difficult places in the 10/40 window!

 Aaron & Leah Vickroy